Old or new, every New York City Irish bar has an identity

 While some Irish bars carefully craft their “narrative,” others are just aiming for a bit of craic.
 Looking for a wild night out?
 Follow the J1’ers to The Mean Fiddler, New York City’s answer to Dublin’s Copper Face Jacks.

-If you're feeling particularly adventurous, hop a cab or train up to Woodlawn in the Bronx where Katonah Avenue and McLean Avenue have a thriving nightlife and no shortage of Irish pubs.
+If you're feeling particularly adventurous, grab a cab or hop a train up to Woodlawn in the Bronx where Katonah Avenue and McLean Avenue have a thriving nightlife and no shortage of Irish pubs.

-Others Irish bars, however, find a happy medium between old and new.
+Other Irish bars, however, find a happy medium between old and new.
 Paddy Reilly’s on 2nd Avenue typically hosts a full roster of pure traditional Irish music but also has open-mic nights and Bluegrass nights.
-Celebrities are no strangers in this small bar either; Jimmy Fallon and Post Malone had a late-night singsong there last year.
+Celebrities are no strangers in this small bar either; Jimmy Fallon and Post Malone had a late-night singsong there in 2018.

-Whether opening a week ago, and there never seems to be a shortage of new Irish bars in the city, or opening more than a century ago, like McSorley's, every Irish bar in the New York City has its own identity, its own story.
+Whether opening a week ago - and there never seems to be a shortage of new Irish bars in the city - or opening more than a century ago, like McSorley's, every Irish bar in New York City has its own identity, its own story.